No one feels good when their hormones are out of whack. We refer to our hormones like some separate part of our bodies, outside of ourselves.

 Functional Medicine Approach to Hormone Imbalances

-A Functional Medicine approach seeks to understand the reasons for the imbalances through careful exploration of an individual’s lifestyle including past/present/current exposure to toxicities.
+A functional medicine and lifestyle approach seeks to understand the reasons for the imbalances through careful exploration of an individual’s lifestyle including past/present/current exposure to toxicities.
 We explore, through very specific hormonal testing, how the body is metabolizing and processing those hormones.

 [Hormones are complicated.
 I can help you uncomplicate matters.]